augustbruno/augustbruno.github.io/_pages/research.md

 **Works In Progress**

-Authoritarian Parenting, Impulsive Children, and Skill Development
+Parental Rules and the Development of Children

 Family Structure, Parenting Style, and Child Development